-A week-long Boko Haram attack which started Jan.
+A week-long an extremist group that is located primarily in Northern Nigeria More attack which started Jan.
 3 has left hundreds dead or missing and the village of Baga in ruins.
 The assault is one of the Islamic terrorist group’s most brutal attacks in the last six years in Nigeria.
 Baga is located in the northeastern state of Borno.

 Some fled by canoe into neighboring Chad, while others swam, many drowning in the process.
 One group of about 1,000 people are stranded on an island in the middle of Lake Chad, hungry and cold, reported the United Nation’s refugee agency.